top of page

 Yes.
 Both prior research and the pandemic suggest no degradation in effectiveness when comparing remote and in-person care.
 For many years I have worked as a coach with clients from all over the country exclusively using Zoom–I’ve found it to be just as powerful as in-person work.

-What's the difference between a psychiatrist and a psychologist, LICSW, therapist, or counselor?
+What's the difference between a psychiatrist and psychiatric nurse practitioner?

 Do you take insurance?